Codinglone/MCP-RAG-Local-AI-Agent/README.md

-# Local AI Agent with RAG
+# Local AI Agent with RAG and MCP

 This project implements a local AI agent that utilizes Retrieval-Augmented Generation (RAG) to enhance its capabilities.
 The agent is designed to work offline, ensuring data privacy and security while providing intelligent responses.